Another Hunted mystery has been solved: Why the show’s cast of hunters wore the same clothes in the Command Center for the entire season.

 An extended preview of Hunted, the new CBS competition that sends 18 people fleeing from experts who are tracking them using surveillance technology.

 The new reality competition Hunted will debut on CBS this January, adapting the format from the popular Channel 4 show of the same name.

 In his first moments addressing the media for the first time at a Television Critics Association press tour, CBS’ new president of entertainment, Glenn Geller, made his commitment to reality television very clear.

 The first new CBS series announced by the network’s new president Glenn Geller, a professed reality TV fan, is Hunted, an import from the UK.
 It will be produced by Endemol Shine North America.
-Can they find success with a format that has been tried many times in the US but has not really worked… continue reading
+Can they find success with a… continue reading